Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Criteria-Per-Category/Communication-Channels.md

 ## Deliverables

-Prove that the organization is measuring Response Communication Channels by providing:
+Prove that the organization is measuring Communication Channels by providing:

   - A report on the status of diversity and inclusion in the project's communication channels